MSFTDCO/ARAE/Readme.md

 2. Open it in Microsoft Excel
 3. Follow the instructions on the "Start" tab to configure your environment and begin your assessment.

+The lastest Version can always been found using this [Link](https://aka.ms/AzRAE-MSRP).

 ## 🛠️ Requirements
 - Microsoft Excel (Office 365 recommended)
 - Basic understanding of Azure infrastructure and pricing models